cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Implement Directory Synchronization (az-100-05).md

     - Domain Name: **adatum.com**

-    - Dns Prefix: the `<custom-label>` you identifed in the previous task
+    - Dns Prefix: the `<custom-label>` you identified in the previous task

     - _artifacts Location: accept the default value